Insulin Pumps Explained

 tubeless pump tubeless pump

-Insulin pumps can help you calculate your bolus dose (yay!).
-These will be based on a combination of your personal settings, glucose reading and the carbohydrate values for any food you’re eating.
+Insulin pumps can help you calculate your bolus doses.
+These will be based on a combination of your personal settings, glucose readings and the carbohydrate values for any food you’re eating.

 You only need one type of insulin with an insulin pump, commonly known as fast-acting insulin.
 This is used for both your basal and bolus doses.